Nepal's Parliament passes first Citizenship Amendment Bill | Law-Order

 - Nepal

-Nepal's Parliament on Wednesday passed the country’s first Citizenship Amendment Bill, which was under discussion for more than two years as it could not forge a consensus among political parties.
+Nepal's Parliament on Wednesday passed the country’s first Citizenship Amendment Bill, which was under discussion for more than two years as political parties failed to forge a consensus on it.

 The bill has been under discussion in the House of Representatives since 2020, but it failed to be endorsed due to differences among the political parties over certain provisions, namely the seven-year waiting period for obtaining naturalised citizenship for foreign women married to Nepali men.